bonchevski/fourth-weather-5-day/README.md

 2. Serve the app:

     ```shell
-    npm run serve
+    npm run preview
     ```

-    This will start a local server and serve the app on `http://localhost:5000`.
+    This will start a local server and serve the app on `http://localhost:4173/`.

 Make sure to follow these steps after completing the installation and before starting the app.